jvmn/upload-rsync/README.md

 yarn add @jvmn/upload-rsync --dev
 ```

-## Configurtion
+## Configuration

-Create a "upload-rsync.config.json" in your root directory.
-You can copy it from here [blob/master/upload-rsync.config.json] (https://github.com/jvmn/upload-rsync/blob/master/upload-rsync.config.json)
+Create a "upload-rsync.config.json"-file in your root directory.
+You can copy it from here [blob/master/upload-rsync.config.json](https://github.com/jvmn/upload-rsync/blob/master/upload-rsync.config.json)

 The configuration options are aliases of the rsync options.
-You can find them hre [man rsync] (https://linux.die.net/man/1/rsync)
+You can find them here [man rsync](https://linux.die.net/man/1/rsync)

-You can configure three stages dev, test and prod.
+You can configure three stages dev, test and prod, with the following options.

 ### Options